ory/docs/docs/oathkeeper/pipeline/error.md

                   - text/*
 ```

-In this configuration example, ORY Oathkeeper would first check if the HTTP
+In this configuration example, Ory Oathkeeper would first check if the HTTP
 Request Header contains `Accept: text/html` (or `text/xhtml`, `text/text`, ...)
 and if not, would return a JSON Error Message.